What Canadian credit cards give the best best bang for our buck?

 The newest credit card from American Express, has raised the bar when it comes to credit cards.

 Amex Cobalt has some of the top earn rates of any credit card on the market – including the highest available 5x the points on all food which includes standalone grocery stores, cafes, restaurants and pubs.
-So, whether you’re a home-cooking or eating out with friends, you’re going to be earning maximum rewards.
+So, whether you’re a home-cooking or eating-out-with-friends type, you’re going to be earning maximum rewards.